 We have acted as ETDL on estates with a value of well over $100 million.
 These estates have included numerous corporate entities, extensive real estate and development holdings, complex corporate structures, and charitable foundations.
 We have experience with estates that have required a range of needs including an investigation of corporate transactions, business valuation for settlement purposes, tax issues, and running of a real estate development company.

-Here’s what you can expect from an EDTL:
+Here’s what you can expect from an Estate Trustee During Litigation (ETDL):

 Managing estate assets and liabilities